opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 Instead, you can run your ehrQL dataset definition against tables of fabricated dummy data.
 You can use ehrQL to [generate your own tables of dummy data][1], but for now we will use the dummy tables in in the tutorial repository.

-We have provided some example data for 100 fictional patients.
+We have provided some dummy data for 100 fictional patients.
-The data is in a directory called `example-data`, and in your Codespace you can open the CSV files in that directory.
+The data is in a directory called `dummy-data`, and in your Codespace you can open the CSV files in that directory.

 When developing your dataset definition, you can use ehrQL's `debug()` function to see the data you're working with.
 This is what the code in `dataset_definition` does.